 Research goal and outcome

-Our goal is to research and modify existing, open-source digital art platforms, while artistically focusing on interdisciplinary content.
+Their goal was to research and modify existing, open-source digital art platforms, while artistically focusing on interdisciplinary content.
 Virtual creations will determine the foundation of a new hybrid, digital art form, consisting of virtual art, music, dance and spoken word, and will open a door for new possibilities regarding artistic creation, experience, and distribution.

 As a result, contemporary (performing) art(s) will become accessible for an audience that normally is being excluded from a cultural and artistic experience, because of physical, geographic and/or economical disadvantages.

-Thanks to the DARIAH Theme 2020-2021 funding, we are able to include researchers and professionals from different disciplines and backgrounds: ICT developers, a graphic design company, musicians, mocap specialists and digital artists.
+Thanks to the DARIAH Theme 2020-2021 funding, the team was able to hire researchers and professionals from different disciplines and backgrounds: ICT developers, a graphic design company, musicians, mocap specialists and digital artists.

-Our main outcome is scheduled for October 28th 2021, where we will present the hybrid performance of Empty Mind for flutes, live electronics and live visuals during the research festival ARTICULATE at the Wintertuin of the Royal Academy for Fine Arts Antwerpen.
+The project’s main outcome was a hybrid performance of Empty Mind for flutes, live electronics and live visuals during the research festival ARTICULATE at the Wintertuin of the Royal Academy for Fine Arts Antwerpen on October 28th 2021.

-Besides the live performance, our main focus actually lies on the virtual experience online.
-The flutist will perform the piece in a motion capture suit.
-The movements of the performer will create the virtual surroundings in realtime, while the virtual audience can interact and influence the scope of the performance.
+Besides the live performance, the main focus of the project actually lied on the virtual experience online.
+The flutist performed the piece in a motion capture suit.
+The movements of the performer created the virtual surroundings in realtime, while the virtual audience interacted and influenced the scope of the performance.

-After researching different open-source platforms for virtual live encounters, we decided to further explore Mozilla Hubs as an accessible virtual platform for live performances
+After researching different open-source platforms for virtual live encounters, the team decided to further explore Mozilla Hubs as an accessible virtual platform for live performances

 - Lockdown Lobby, with live event on January 26th, 2021

 The Lockdown Lobby originated as an initiative to break the routine in daily livestreams.
-We bring an audience together in a virtual art space and let them experience new creations and compositions through their avatars.
+They brought an audience together in a virtual art space and let them experience new creations and compositions through their avatars.

-Each lockdown composition is being presented in a customized setting in Mozilla Hubs.
+Each lockdown composition was being presented in a customized setting in Mozilla Hubs.
 Over the span of a few weeks, the space developed into a virtual lounge for digital art: 3D- models, digital scans, photos, and GIFs to accompany the musical compositions.
-We organized a live virtual creation of Trumpet Vine for alto flute by Jason Eckardt with 30 visitors – the limited number of avatars in Mozilla Hubs without losing any technical performance qualities.
+The team organised a live virtual creation of Trumpet Vine for alto flute by Jason Eckardt with 30 visitors – the limited number of avatars in Mozilla Hubs without losing any technical performance qualities.

 - Inclusiv/Exclusiv on February 11th, 2021

-An aspect that wasn’t covered in the Lockdown Lobby is that of a livestream.
+An aspect that wasn’t covered in the Lockdown Lobby was that of a livestream.

 - Virtual Open Day with Empty Mind installation on March 6th, 2021

-We created a Virtual Academy, Virtual Conservatoire, a Fisherman’s Lobby and a Virtual Cube Room for the open day of the Schools of Arts, Antwerp.
-The rooms contain a complete display of all the current possibilities in Mozilla Hubs: low poly 3D objects, 360-video, GIF’s, PNG’s, sound files, videos, links to external websites, moving 3D objects, livestreams and pop-up live performances.
+The team created a Virtual Academy, Virtual Conservatoire, a Fisherman’s Lobby and a Virtual Cube Room for the open day of the Schools of Arts, Antwerp.
+The rooms contained a complete display of all the current possibilities in Mozilla Hubs: low poly 3D objects, 360-video, GIF’s, PNG’s, sound files, videos, links to external websites, moving 3D objects, livestreams and pop-up live performances.

-The Fisherman’s Lobby – the general meeting space for students, both current and prospective – has been cloned 15 times in order to host up to 300 avatars at the same time, without technical performative losses.
+The Fisherman’s Lobby – the general meeting space for students, both current and prospective – was cloned 15 times in order to host up to 300 avatars at the same time, without technical performative losses.

-The special Empty Mind installation invites avatars into a 360°-video, while being surrounded by the recording of ‘No I am not roaming aimlessly’ for flute solo by Anahita Abbasi, performed by Ine Vanoeveren.
-The music can only be heard inside the empty head of the main virtual statue.
+The special Empty Mind installation invited avatars into a 360°-video, while being surrounded by the recording of ‘No I am not roaming aimlessly’ for flute solo by Anahita Abbasi, performed by Ine Vanoeveren.
+The music could only be heard inside the empty head of the main virtual statue.

-The next step is the development of an alternative platform for live performances with a Rokoko motion capture suit, accessible on most laptops and electronic devices.
-The team is being divided into four groups, each focusing on a specific part of the research and development process:
+The next step was the development of an alternative platform for live performances with a Rokoko motion capture suit, accessible on most laptops and electronic devices.
+The team was divided into four groups, each focusing on a specific part of the research and development process: